Westward ho! Adding Context to Travel

 And the grandeur of the western sky makes me think of Psalm 8, my Memory Project chapter for January.

 Westward ho!
-We hope to see you WHO in Puyallup, Washington, and GHC in Ontario, California in the next couple of weeks.
+We hope to see you WHO, and GHC this year.
 Please stop at our booth and say hello if you are at either conference.